Seeker04/stlc-agda-elab/README.md

 ## About

 This project started as an extension to an existing formalisation.
-The well-typed description, also quotiented by equations, that you can see in [STLC.agda](src/STLC.agda) was written by Ambrus Kaposi [here](https://bitbucket.org/akaposi/typesystems/src/master/).
+The quotiented well-typed description that you can see in [STLC.agda](src/STLC.agda) was written by Ambrus Kaposi [here](https://bitbucket.org/akaposi/typesystems/src/master/).

 If you wish to see the commits of the elaborator from before going independent, you can find them [in this fork](https://bitbucket.org/zahoranb/typesystems/commits/).